 Studies, results, and reports that rely on IMPLAN data are limited by the researcher’s assumptions concerning the subject or event being modeled.
 IMPLAN provides the estimated Indirect and Induced Effects that stem from the given economic activity as defined by the user’s inputs.
 Some Direct Effects may be estimated by IMPLAN when such information is not specified by the user.
 While IMPLAN is an excellent tool for its designed purposes, it is the responsibility of analysts using IMPLAN to be sure inputs are defined appropriately and to be aware of the following assumptions within Input-Output Models.

 The same quantity of inputs is needed per unit of Output, regardless of the level of production (Adams & Stewart, 1956; Christ, 1955; MIller & Blair, 2009).
 In other words, if Output increases by 10%, input requirements will also increase by 10%.

 Fixed Input Structure / No Substitution Effects

 There is no input substitution in the production of any one Commodity (Adams & Stewart, 1956; Bess & Ambargis, 2011; Christ, 1955; MIller & Blair, 2009).
 This means that the same recipe of inputs will always be used to create the Output unless changes to the IMPLAN production function are made by the user.
-Once the production function is modified, it does not change throughout the impact calculation process.

 I-O models typically assume that all firms within an industry are characterized by a common production process.
 If the production structure of the initially-affected local firm is not consistent with the average relationships of the firms that make up the industry in the I-O accounts, then the impact of the change on the local economy will differ from that implied by a regional multiplier (Bess & Ambargis, 2011).
 In IMPLAN, edits can be made to the production function of an industry in order to model a distinct firm.